A new lower bound for the chromatic number of general Kneser hypergraphs: Introduction and Main Results

-{\it The equitable $r$-colorability defect of $\HH$,} denoted by $\ecd^r(\HH)$, is the minimum number of vertices that should be removed from $\HH$ so that the induced subhypergraph on the remaining vertices admits an equitable $r$-coloring.
-We remind the reader that a hypergraph has an {\it equitable $r$-coloring} if it admits a proper $r$-coloring such that the sizes of its color classes differ by at most one.
-As an immediate consequence of one of our main results (Theorem~\ref{colorfultheorem}), we have the following improvement of the Dol'nikov-K\v{r}\'{\i}\v{z} lower bound. \begin{theorem} For any hypergraph $\HH$ and any integer $r$ with $r\geq 2$, we have
+The {\it equitable $r$-colorability defect of $\HH$,} denoted by $\ecd^r(\HH)$, is the minimum number of vertices that must be removed from $\HH$ so that the induced subhypergraph on the remaining vertices has an equitable $r$-coloring.
+Recall that a hypergraph has an {\it equitable $r$-coloring} if it admits a proper $r$-coloring such that the sizes of its color classes differ by at most one, see~\cite{Walte-1973,Yuster-2003}.
+As an immediate consequence of one of our main results (Theorem~\ref{colorfultheorem}), we have the following improvement to the Dol'nikov-K\v{r}\'{\i}\v{z} lower bound. \begin{theorem} For any hypergraph $\HH$ and any integer $r$ with $r\geq 2$, we have